Contrastive Multiple Correspondence Analysis (cMCA): Using Contrastive Learning to Identify Latent Subgroups in Political Parties: Introduction

-We contribute to the field of contrastive learning by extending this idea from PCA to MCA so as to enable the derivation of contrastive PC(s) using different types of features/data that social scientists encounter frequently: binary, ordinal, and nominal data.
-With contrastive MCA (cMCA), we find that even when voters are highly moderate and homogeneous across party lines, we can still explore how specific issue(s) effectively identify subgroups within the parties themselves.
-Similar to cPCA, cMCA first splits the data by predefined groups, such as partisanship or treatment and control groups; second, as is the case with MCA, cMCA applies a one-hot encoder to convert a categorical dataset into a binary format matrix, called a disjunctive matrix; finally, cMCA takes one of the groups as the background/pivot and then compares this group with the target group to derive PCs on which the positions of members' ideal points from target groups vary the most but those from the background group vary the least.
+Compared to the most prolific contrastive scaling method---contrastive PCA (cPCA) \cite{abid2018exploring}---we contribute to the field of contrastive learning by extending cPCA's idea from PCA to MCA to develop contrastive MCA (cMCA). cMCA allows researchers to apply contrastive scaling to noncontinuous data---binary, ordinal, and nominal data---that is encountered frequently but cannot be analyzed by cPCA properly.
+With cMCA, researchers can keep the completeness of data as much as possible while analyzing the survey with contrastive scaling (i.e., without dropping noncontinuous data).
+This is important as listwise deletion (due to variable-type cannot be analyzed) can bias the distribution and further cause false recovery.
+As a member of the contrastive scaling family, cMCA first splits the data into predefined groups, such as partisanship or treatment and control groups; second, as in the case with MCA, cMCA applies a one-hot encoder to convert a categorical dataset into a binary-format matrix, called a disjunctive matrix; finally, cMCA takes one of the groups as the target and then compares this group with the background group to derive PCs on which the positions of members' ideal points from the target group vary the most but those from the background group vary the least.

-To demonstrate the utility of cMCA, we analyze two surveys, the 2018 European Social Survey (ESS 2018, the U.K. module only) and the 2012 Asahi-Todai Elite Survey (UTAS 2012).
-The results show that when voters are highly moderate and the derived latent spaces are uninformative, as shown by the results from the ESS 2018 and UTAS 2012, cMCA \textit{objectively} detects subgroups along with certain directions which are overlooked by traditional approaches, such as pro- and anti-EU attitudes among supporters from each of the U.K.'s Conservative and Labour parties; or the anti-Korean and Chinese sentiments among supporters of the Liberal Democratic Party in Japan.

-This work makes an important contribution to scaling methods and unsupervised learning by enabling researchers to identify latent dimensions that effectively classify and divide observations (voters) even when the left-right scale cannot effectively discriminate between classes/groups (partisanship).
-This method, as evidenced by its application to voter surveys, objectively and meaningfully identifies latent dimensions that would be, and are, overlooked by existing methods.
-Simply put, cMCA's results provide important information for researchers to better understand and make meaningful distinctions between underlying groups in their data.

-Moreover, compared with existing scaling methods such as the (Bayesian) Aldrich-McKelvey Scaling method \citep{aldrich1977method,hare2015using}, the ordered optimal classification \citep{hare2018ordered}, the basic-space procedure \citep{poole1998recovering}, and the Bayesian mixed factor analysis model \citep{martin2011mcmcpack,quinn2004bayesian}, all of which tend to remedy the missing data issue through imputation or deletion; cMCA, on the contrary, allows researchers to analyze regular and missing data simultaneously by treating missing data as one of the levels---this is important given that sometimes the presence of missing data may be theoretically meaningful and interesting \citep{greenacre2006subset}.